Ou Medicine

 Prostaglandin

-9. If a woman experiences menopause after age 50, how long should she continue using some form of birth control?
+9. If a person goes through menopause after age 50, how long should they keep using some form of birth control?

 You didn't answer this question.